We stand with Ukraine to help keep people safe. Join us

 Hide My Email lets you create unique and completely random email addresses that you can use to sign up for things like newsletters and online forums so that you don't have to share your personal email address.
 All messages are forwarded to your primary inbox so you won't miss them, and you can reply to them if you need to, but your real email address is never revealed.

-Hide My Email doesn't need to be enabled like Private Relay; iOS 15 on your iPhone will simply ask you if you want to use it whenever you're filling out an online form, signing up to a new app, and in other situations that call for an email address.
+Hide My Email doesn't need to be enabled like Private Relay; your phone will simply ask you if you want to use it whenever you're filling out an online form, signing up to a new app, and in other situations that call for an email address.

 Be vigilant